T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 The FormElement behaves like a

 * 'native FormElement' (showing controls/text on the form) as well as an
-* 'action FormElement' by fireing queries and doing some additional actions during form save.
+* 'action FormElement' by firing queries and doing some additional actions during form save.

 Inside the *Form editor* it's shown as a 'native FormElement'.
 During saving the current record, it behaves like an action FormElement